 Overall, since the crash of natural gas prices starting in 2014, West Virginia’s top natural gas producing counties have lost 1,571 jobs despite producing $4.8 billion worth of natural gas.

-In the past, West Virginia saw its mining counties surge ahead and then unperformed during a decades long boom/bust cycle that left those counties economically weaker and ill-positioned for sustainable growth.
+In the past, West Virginia saw its mining counties surge ahead and then under-perform during a decades long boom/bust cycle that left those counties economically weaker and ill-positioned for sustainable growth.
 That pattern has shown itself again in the state’s natural gas counties, only the economic boom happened over a much shorter span of time, with the bust coming much quicker, with the fortunes of the natural gas counties tied to the volatile price of natural gas.
 Several years into the state’s natural gas production boom, these counties have produced billions of dollars worth of natural gas, with little to show for it.